Courtney Hall: Denver Broncos

 Hall was out of football for the entire 1997 season, but he signed a free agent contract with the Denver Broncos before the 1998 season.
 He was cut at the end of the pre-season.

 Later life

 In 2003, he graduated with a joint J.D./M.B.A. degree from the University of Chicago Law School and the University of Chicago Booth School of Business.
 Hall also served on the Rice University Investment Committee, helping to manage the university's $4.5 billion endowment.

 Hall was a managing partner of Hillcrest Venture Partners, a venture capital firm.
 He also served as New York City Mayor Michael Bloomberg's appointee to the New York City Campaign Finance Board.

 The Texas Sports Hall of Fame inducted Hall into the Southwest Conference Hall of Fame in 2019.

 He died unexpectedly on April 29, 2021, reportedly at his childhood home in Southern California.
 A specific cause of death was not announced.
 He was buried on Martha's Vineyard.

+Courtney's widow is LaShann DeArcy Hall, an attorney and Federal judge for the Eastern District of New York.